The CDAC Network governance structure comprises two governance organs: the Board of Trustees; and, the General Assembly.

 Marian Casey-Maslen has over 20 year of experience in humanitarian response and development work.
 From 1993 to 2007, Marian lived in Sudan, South Sudan, Ethiopia and Kenya working with NGOs and donor agencies on a wide range of sectoral issues.
 In 2007, she joined the ACT Alliance in in Geneva working on policy issues including: accountability, climate change, disaster risk reduction, gender equality, security, and psychosocial support.
 In 2012 she took up the position of Executive Director of HAP International and contributed to the development of the Core Humanitarian Standard and the establishment of the CHS Alliance.
 With a health professional background, she has a Masters degree in Development Studies (Dublin) and a Masters in International Law in Armed Conflict (Geneva).

-Angela joined the CDAC Network Secretariat as Senior Programme Manager in November 2013.
-She has worked in the humanitarian sector for eight years, prior to which she worked in scientific research following an education in biology and public health.
-Angela was recently the Emergency Capacity Building Manager for CARE International and brings a rich experience of interagency collaboration across various initiatives, training design and delivery, and evaluative work.
+Angela Rouse joined the Network in November 2013.
+She has worked in the humanitarian sector since 2005, prior to which she worked in scientific research following an education in biology and public health.
+In her last role Angela was the Emergency Capacity Building Manager for CARE International and brings a rich experience of inter-agency collaboration across various initiatives, training design and delivery, and evaluative work.
 Angela has a strong programmatic background, having spent several years working in the Democratic Republic of Congo, Uganda and Kenya across various sectors, including primary health care, gender-based violence, and water, sanitation and hygiene.

 Sarah Mace has over eleven years of experience working in the humanitarian sector, and a Masters from the International Development Department, Birmingham University.
-A specialist in communications with communities and accountability, including: developing policy and guidance for stronger accountability coordination and programming, leading program and organizational change processes, working with media and NGOs to develop and disseminate live saving and life sustaining information, setting up feedback mechanisms and strengthening monitoring systems.
-Prior to joining CDAC-N Sarah has worked with several CDAC-N members including WFP, OCHA, and Plan International.
-Sarah has extensive field experience including in Turkey, Iraq, Philippines, South Sudan, Sudan, Ethiopia, Kenya, Ghana, Senegal, Sri Lanka, Indonesia, India and will bring this to the role of trainer and advisor.
+A specialist in communications with communities and accountability, including: developing policy and guidance for stronger accountability coordination and programming, leading program and organisational change processes, working with media and NGOs to develop and disseminate live saving and life sustaining information, setting up feedback mechanisms and strengthening monitoring systems.
+Prior to joining, Sarah has worked with several Network members including WFP, OCHA, and Plan International.
+Sarah has extensive field experience including in Turkey, Iraq, Philippines, South Sudan, Sudan, Ethiopia, Kenya, Ghana, Senegal, Sri Lanka, Indonesia.